Aurelield/Coffee-quality-Project/README.md

 ### Inside the dataset
 - Quality measures such as Flavor, Aroma, Body
-- bean metadata
+- Bean metadata such as processing method, species
-- Farm metadata
+- Farm metadata such as country of origin and farm name

 One row = one 2kg sample of green coffee
 One column = one categorical or numeric value

-Bean Metadata

-Processing Method
-Color
-Species (arabica / robusta)

-Farm Metadata

-Owner
-Country of Origin
-Farm Name
-Lot Number
-Mill
-Company
-Altitude
-Region
+## Codebook

-Trello dashboard
+## Trello dashboard

 https://trello.com/b/QmLn78vn/coffee-quality-data-analysis